-The house remained a ruin and rather than rebuild it Gibbes sold Orange Grove to a relation by marriage, George Abbott Hall (1737-1791), while Gibbes himself bought Fenwick Hall.
+The house remained a ruin and rather than rebuild it, Gibbes bought Fenwick Hall.
+He sold Orange Grove to the husband of one of his nieces, George Abbott Hall (1737-1791).
 In 1786, Hall built a new manor house surrounded by oaks near to the ruins of the old one.
-But, just five years later he was dead and the plantation was sold by a Mr Mathewes - presumably a relation of his late wife, Lois Mathewes (1742-1781) - to John Beaufin Irving (1765-1813).
+But, just five years later he was dead and the plantation was sold by his brother-in-law, Governor John Mathewes (1744-1802), to John Beaufin Irving (1765-1813).

-The house was afterwards donated to the Daughters of the American Revolution.
-In 1978, Lowndes Grove was added to the National Register of Historic Places.
+When Sottile died in 1964, he was reputedly one of the fifty wealthiest men in America.
+He donated Lowndes Grove to the Daughters of the American Revolution and in 1978 it was added to the National Register of Historic Places.
 In 2000, it was purchased by Alexander and Tina Opoulos for $1.9 million who sold it on to Patrick Properties in 2008 for $6.9 million.
-Today, it is used for glamorous wedding receptions and parties.
+Today, it is both a home and a venue.

 You May Also Like...